-Text-Book.-BARRY, The Teacher's Prayer Book, with verbal comments and explanations.
-Lectures on the origin and growth of liturgical worship, theological ideas expressed in ancient and mediæval liturgies, the development of Anglican liturgies, and the Collects, Epistles and Gospels.
+Text-Book.-EVAN DANIEL, The Prayer Book, with verbal comments and explanations.
+Lectures on the origin and growth of liturgical worship, theological ideas expressed in ancient and mediæval liturgies, the development of Anglican worship, and the study of the English and the American Prayer Book.

-Three themes are required of each student.
+Two themes are required of each student.